 The 1960s produced some of the most revered holiday specials of all time, including A Charlie Brown Christmas, How the Grinch Stole Christmas! and Frosty the Snowman.
 But it all started with Rudolph.

-On this day 52 years ago, Rudolph the Red-Nosed Reindeer debuted in primetime on NBC.
+Rudolph the Red-Nosed Reindeer debuted on December 6, 1964 in primetime on NBC.
 It has run every year since, making it a family tradition.
 Perhaps you watched this special as a kid, watched it with your kids growing up — or maybe even watch it with your grandkids now.

 To put it simply, it's just not the holiday season without this stop-motion special.
 The next time you watch it, remember these 10 facts.

 1. The character was created for a department store.

 In 1939, Montgomery Ward commissioned one of its catalog copywriters, John May, to dream up a character for the coloring books the department store handed out to children visiting Santa.
 The company gave out nearly 2.5 million books that year alone.

 2. The song has close ties to the original story.

 May's brother-in-law, Johnny Marks, wrote the famous tune a decade after the story for Montgomery Ward.
 Marks might as well have had a PhD in writing Christmas songs.
 He can claim credit for writing "Rockin' Around the Christmas Tree," along with other songs featured in Rudolph the Red-Nosed Reindeer like "Silver and Gold," "There's Always Tomorrow" and "A Holly Jolly Christmas."

 Having been broadcast every year since 1964, Rudolph the Red-Nosed Reindeer stands as the longest-running Christmas special on television.

 4. Rudolph is smaller than you think.